A complete ecosystem of transformation and learning.

 We live together.
 We learn together.
 We work together.
 And we create community together—everyone actively creates a space where they can feel at home with themselves and each other.
 We value our connections and we’re on a first-name basis with everyone—including our President and the Board of Trustees.

-Life at Sterling is warm, respectful, and above all, supportive as we all share our individual journeys toward environmental stewardship.
+Life at Sterling is warm, respectful, and above all, supportive as we all share our individual journeys toward ecological thinking and action.

 Work at Sterling College